kurianbenoy/kurianbenoy-website/_posts/2021-06-05-DoNotHarm.md

 The human body is too complex to understand in it’s entirety and take years of expertise to specialize in something, but doctors still take an oath to do no harm.
 New viruses can comes with lot of new novelty like Nipah, Covid-19, yet doctors still adhere to there oath of doing no harm.

-For Coders like you and me, we also need to be take this simple oath.
-I am sharing why Uncle Bobs suggests all of us to take this oath by sharing one of his failures in a project he was working:
+I am sharing why Uncle Bobs suggest coders like you and me to take this oath of `DO NO HARM`.
+Uncle Bob is sharing the story of one of his software failures:

 >On one occasion I shipped a new release to several dozen customers.
 “Ship” is exactly the right word.
 I wrote the software onto tapes and shipped those tapes to the customers.
 The customers loaded the tapes and then rebooted the systems.